openstack/ironic/doc/source/contributor/jobs-description.rst

       `ironic_tempest_plugin.tests.scenario` and deploys 1 virtual baremetal.
   * - bifrost-integration-tinyipa-ubuntu-focal
     - Tests the integration between Ironic and Bifrost using a tinyipa image.
-  * - bifrost-integration-redfish-vmedia-uefi-centos-8
+  * - bifrost-integration-redfish-vmedia-uefi-centos-9
-    - Tests the integration between Ironic and Bifrost using redfish vmedia and a dib image based on centos 8.
+    - Tests the integration between Ironic and Bifrost using redfish vmedia and a dib image based on centos stream 9.
   * - ironic-tempest-pxe_ipmitool-postgres
     - Deploys Ironic in DevStack, configured to use tinyipa ramdisk partition image with `pxe` boot and `ipmi` driver and postgres instead of mysql.